 You must pay for Part B if you want it.
-In 2013 the monthly premium for Part B is $104.90 for most with incomes under $85,000 (single) and $170,000 (married).
-The deductible for Part B in 2013 of $147.
-It is deducted from your Social Security, Railroad Retirement, or Civil Service Retirement check.
+In 2015 the monthly premium for Part B is $104.90 for most with incomes under $85,000 (single) and $170,000 (married).
+The deductible for Part B in 2015 of $147.
+It is usually deducted from your Social Security, Railroad Retirement, or Civil Service Retirement check.
 If you do not get any of the above payments, Medicare sends you a bill for your Part B premium every 3 months.

 If you have questions about your eligibility for Medicare Part A or Part B, or if you want to apply for Medicare, call the Social Security Administration.
 The toll-free telephone number is: 1-800-772-1213.
 The TTY-TDD number for the hearing and speech impaired is 1-800-325-0778.
 You can also get information about buying Part A as well as part B if you do not qualify for premium-free part A.